VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 <details>
 <summary>Show answer</summary>

 Strictly speaking, you can place them anywhere in the `&controls` namelist.
-However, you'll probably notice that `&controls` is organised into subsections like "starting specifications", "when to stop", "wind" and so on.
-Sticking to this or a similar structure is a good idea to keep your inlist clearly organised.
+However, you'll probably notice that `&controls` is organized into subsections like "starting specifications", "when to stop", "wind" and so on.
+Sticking to this or a similar structure is a good idea to keep your inlist clearly organized.
 As such, we recommend copy-pasting the six lines above under "! mixing".

 </details>